PhilDL/phildl.com/src/content/post/quitting-nicotine-accountability-journal.md

 Hunger was annoying all day, or it may be that I am coping with the withdrawal by eating.
 Symptoms are very similar to the flu.

 Relationships with my girlfriend were complicated, she had a very bad day and was in need of venting away her problems for a moment.
 She knew that I would be irritable but initially I responded well to the start of the conversation.
 Then I slowly began to loose patience, be irritated and spit out criticism without filter with a random level of truth.
 Sometimes I would want to hurt because I felt hurt, sometimes I just didn't want to take the time to think about what I was saying as I usually do.

+## Day 2 - 13 Sept 2023

+Strangely I woke up today feeling better than yesterday.
+From the copious amount of Youtube I watched before, I was expecting to feel worse and worse every day for the first 3 days.
+I am still irritable but I feel a little bit more in control.
+The cravings are still there but I can manage them...?